 The Company evaluates whether its contracts include clauses or conditions which would be required to be separately accounted for at fair value as embedded derivatives.
-See Note 10 to these Consolidated Financial Statements for additional information about the Company's derivatives.
+See Note 10 - Derivative Financial Instruments for additional information about the Company's derivatives.

 Commitments, Contingencies and Provisions for Liabilities - The Company establishes provisions against various actual and potential claims, lawsuits and other proceedings relating principally to alleged errors and omissions in the ordinary course of business.
 Such provisions cover claims that have been reported but not paid and also unasserted claims and related legal fees.
 These provisions are established based on actuarial estimates together with individual case reviews and are believed to be adequate in light of current information and legal advice.
 In certain cases, where a range of loss exists, we accrue the minimum amount in the range if no amount within the range is a better estimate than any other amount.
 To the extent such losses can be recovered under the Company's insurance programs, estimated recoveries are recorded when losses for insured events are recognized and the recoveries are likely to be realized.
 Significant management judgment is required to estimate the amounts of such unasserted claims and the related insurance recoveries.
 The Company analyzes its litigation exposure based on available information, including consultation with outside counsel handling the defense of these matters, to assess its potential liability.
 These contingent liabilities are not discounted.
-See Notes 15 and 16 to these Consolidated Financial Statements for additional information about our commitments, contingencies and provisions for liabilities.
+See Note 15 - Commitments and Contingencies and Note 16 - Supplementary Information for Certain Balance Sheet Accounts for additional information about our commitments, contingencies and provisions for liabilities.